Enzo1612/Enzo1612.github.io/bandit/level0.md

 please inform the instructor about the rules as well and encourage them to contribute to the OverTheWire community so we can keep these games free!

-The password you are looking for is: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If
+The password you are looking for is: PASSWORD-HERE
 ```

 ---

 ### **Solution**

-The password for `bandit1` is: ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If